Azure/BlobNFS-wsl2/README.md

 4. Setup WSL environment (Installing Ubuntu-22.04 distro, systemd, NFS client, & samba server):

+> **Note**
+> If Ubuntu-22.04 is being installed for the first time, you will be prompted to create a new user account.
+> Only after setting up the user account, proceed to Initialize-WSLBlobNFS step.

 ```powershell
 Initialize-WSLBlobNFS
 ```

 5. Mount blob nfs storage container to WSL and map it via Samba on a drive that you can access from windows:

 > **Note**
-> - We use default mount options for the blob nfs storage container.
+> - The module uses default mount options to mount the blob nfs storage container.
 If you want to use custom mount options, you can provide the complete mount command as a parameter to the Mount-WSLBlobNFS cmdlet.
 > - MountDrive parameter is optional.
 If not provided, the drive will be automatically assigned.
 > - Check ```Get-Help -Full -Name Mount-WSLBlobNFS``` for more examples.